DariaMordvinov/Hangman-React/README.md

-# Getting Started with Create React App
+# Hangman on React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a classic Hangman game, written with React library.
+User has 6 mistakes to make.

 ## Available Scripts